 Called Yakisoba Dog, this iconic carb-on-carb Japanese stir-fried noodle sandwich is also featured on the popular Netflix® show – Midnight Diner: Tokyo Stories (Season 2, Episode 5).

-A classic street food, Yakisoba (焼きそば) is a well-loved Japanese stir fried noodle dish.
-And if you are familiar with sweet baked goods like Melon Pan and An-Pan etc, “pan” (パン) means bread in Japanese.
+Yakisoba (焼きそば) is a well-loved Japanese stir-fried noodle dish, which is one of the classic street food.
+And if you are familiar with Japanese bakery Melon Pan and An-Pan, “pan” (パン) means bread in Japanese.

 When these noodles are stuffed into the Japanese hot dog buns (we call Koppepan コッペパン), it is called Yakisoba Pan (焼きそばパン).
-However unusual this pairing may sound, Yakisoba Pan works out to be a delicious partner in crime, only in a sandwich form.
+Unusual this pairing may sound, Yakisoba Pan works out to be a delicious partner in crime, only in a sandwich form.

-The origin of yakisoba pan goes back to 1950s in Tokyo.
-When Nozawa-ya used to sell the bread (Koppepan コッペパン) and yakisoba separately, a customer requested to put them all in one to save some trouble.
+The origin of the yakisoba pan goes back to the 1950s in Tokyo.
+When Nozawa-ya used to sell their bread Koppepan (コッペパン) and Yakisoba separately, a customer requested to put them all in one to save some trouble.
 Hence, an unexpected but delicious sandwich was created.

-To make Yakisoba Pan, you make a slit on top of the hot dog shaped bread and stuff yakisoba noodles in between the buttered bread.
-Red pickled ginger, Japanese mayonnaise, aonori, or parsley are then added on top for garnish to give the stuffed bread an attractive visual.
+To make Yakisoba Pan, you make a slit on top of the hot dog bun and stuff yakisoba noodles in between the buttered bread.
+Then, garnish the stuffed bread with red pickled ginger, Japanese mayonnaise, aonori, or parsley for a flavor and visual boost.